aubreymoore/worlds-most-costly-ias-on-guam/worlds-most.md

 * [*Felis catus*](https://en.wikipedia.org/wiki/Cat), domestic cats, are abundant on Guam in domestic and feral populations.
 However,  GBIF contains no Guam records for cats ([GBIF search results](https://doi.org/10.15468/dl.7atvrc))

 * [*Coptotermes formosanus*](https://en.wikipedia.org/wiki/Formosan_subterranean_termite), the Formosan subterranean termite, has been reported from Guam.
-However, a survey by Su and Sch [5] found only *C. gestroi* (syn. *C.vastator*) and suggested that previous identifications of Guam specimens as *C. formosanus* were erroneous.
+However, a 1993 survey [Su and Scheffrahn 1998](https://scholarspace.manoa.hawaii.edu/bitstream/10125/16298/1/PHES33_13-18.pdf) found only *C. gestroi* (syn. *C.vastator*), suggesting that previous identifications of Guam specimens as *C. formosanus* may be wrong.

 * [*Solenopsis invicta*](https://en.wikipedia.org/wiki/Red_imported_fire_ant), red imported fire ant, is not reported from Guam.
 However, the *S. geminata* the tropical fire ant is common.